fenago/data-science/lab_guides/Lab_11.md

 ![](./images/B15019_11_15.jpg)

-    Caption: List of columns and their assigned data types

-    Note

-    The preceding output has been truncated.

-    From *Lab 10*, *Analyzing a Dataset* you know that the `Id`, `MSSubClass`, `OverallQual`, and
-    `OverallCond` columns have been incorrectly classified as numerical variables.
-They have a finite number of unique values and you can\'t perform any mathematical operations on them.
-For example, it doesn\'t make sense to add, remove, multiply, or divide two different values from the `Id` column.
-Therefore, you need to convert them into categorical variables.

 6. Using the `astype()` method, convert the `'Id'` column into a categorical variable, as shown in the following code